jdeluyck/kcoreorg-website/_posts/2010/2010-07-18-phptelemeter-1-36-beta-1-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve released <a HREF="http://phptelemeter.kcore.org/" TARGET="_blank">phptelemeter 1.36, beta 1</a>.
-Beta because it doesn&#8217;t have everything yet that I want, but it needed to get out there due to lots of changes by Telenet.
+I've released <a HREF="http://phptelemeter.kcore.org/" TARGET="_blank">phptelemeter 1.36, beta 1</a>.
+Beta because it doesn't have everything yet that I want, but it needed to get out there due to lots of changes by Telenet.

   * Bumped required php version to 5.0.0
   * Replaced nusoap library with SoapClient class that comes with php5 (feature request: 2948630)
-  * Dropped the xmlparser library, it&#8217;s no longer needed for telemeter4tools
+  * Dropped the xmlparser library, it's no longer needed for telemeter4tools
   * Updated gpl2 license link
   * Fixed telemeter_web parser after Telenet updates.
   * Fixed telemeter4tools parser after API updates.